I love Harlow. I champion Harlow. I fight for Harlow. I work hard for Harlow.

 By delivering on the referendum result, we can now focus on your priorities and that is what I work hard to do every day.

 I was born with a walking disability, a form of cerebral palsy known as spastic diplegia.
 Yet, thanks to an extraordinary professor at Great Ormond Street Hospital, having numerous leg operations and going to that hospital week after week as a child, I managed not only to walk, but over thirty years later, to achieve my childhood dream of serving my local community in Parliament.

 The chance that was given to me by Great Ormond Street Hospital ignited my love for the NHS.
 It is why, as MP for Harlow since 2010, I have worked continuously to strengthen our NHS.

-I have worked hard every day as your MP to bring hundreds of millions of pounds from the Government into Harlow to build an even better Harlow.
+I have worked hard every day as your MP to bring hundreds of millions of pounds from the Government to build an even better Harlow.
 That means regenerating our town and creating thousands of new jobs and apprenticeships for local residents.